cypress-io/cypress/docs/source/faq/questions/general-questions.md

 # {% fa fa-angle-right %} What operating systems do you support?

-The desktop application can be installed in OSX and Linux.
-[Windows is not yet supported](https://github.com/cypress-io/cypress/issues/74), although you can use Cypress if you install a Linux VM using something like VirtualBox or using a Docker image.
+The desktop application can be installed in OSX and Linux. {% issue 74 'Windows is not yet supported' %}, although you can use Cypress if you install a Linux VM using something like VirtualBox or using a Docker image.

 # {% fa fa-angle-right %} Do you support native mobile apps?